DilshanNaveen/sleek-style-backend/README.md

 https://github.com/DilshanNaveen/sleek-style-backend.git
 ```

-2. Navigate to the `sleekstyle-serverless` directory:
+2. Navigate to the `sleek-style-backend` directory:
 ```
-cd sleekstyle-serverless
+cd sleek-style-backend
 ```

 3. Install the dependencies (use node 18):